 Please use a cold pack regularly on the day of your treatment (no ice directly on skin).
 Arnica is also used by many patients

 Patients on some medications, including aspirin, fish oil or other drugs associated with increased bruising, may find their risk increased.
-For the treatment of bruising, there are several over the counter topical treatments available, including Bruderm and Hirudoid.
+For the treatment of bruising, there are several over the counter topical treatments available, including Hirudoid.

 Some patients take Bromelaine as a preventative for bruising.